IMOU Launches New Cordless Camera Cell 3C Series

 The Cell 3C series offers smart full-color night vision with four mode options.
 Smart Mode activates spotlights on motion detection, providing color images whilst consuming less power than always-on color mode.
 Alternatively, users can choose Color Mode, Infrared Mode or Off Mode to suit their security and power needs.

-The cameras use Passive infrared (PIR) sensors combine with powerful image processing technology to quickly detect human targets outside your home.
+The cameras use Passive infrared (PIR) sensors combine with powerful image processing technology to quickly detect human targets.
 This eliminates false alarms from raindrops or neighborhood pets.
 Once a human is detected, a notification is sent to your smartphone so that potential threats can be dealt with.

 Being IP66 weather-proof also means the cameras are tested to withstand water waves and powerful water sprays, Cell 3C series cameras are also dust-tight sealed to ensure operation in dusty outdoor environments.
 You can rest assured in the knowledge that your security system will remain fully operable in the harshest weather.